 - Rethinking the role that notification of victims and law enforcement plays, including both the length of the comment period and the information provided to them; and

 - Prohibiting blanket exclusion policies for people with felony convictions in community health care settings.

-Through this project, the Vera Institute found that clinicians often feel conflicted about their role in initiating medical parole requests and the burden of responsibility it imposed.
+Through this project, the Vera Institute found that clinicians often feel conflicted about their role in initiating medical parole requests and the burden of responsibility it imposes.
 Clinical staff reported a lack of clarity on how compassionate release fits into the department’s patient care mission; how to navigate the medical parole application process; and how critical a physician’s role is in early identification of potential applicants.
-As a result of this, many requests are made too late—24% of applicants in Vera Institute’s sample died while in custody.
+As a result, many requests are made too late—24% of applicants in the Vera Institute’s sample died while in custody.
 In 50% of these cases, the inmate’s death occurred less than two months after the process was initiated.